matthewmarone/bigmac-client/README.md

 - [Install and Run](#install-and-run)
 - [Available Scripts](#available-scripts)

-The following client was written in [React](https://reactjs.org/) and is built to work with the Node.js/GraphQL [Big Mac Test Server](https://github.com/matthewmarone/big-mac-test-server).
+The following client is written in [React](https://reactjs.org/) and is built to work with the Node.js/GraphQL [Big Mac Test Server](https://github.com/matthewmarone/big-mac-test-server).
 If you haven’t already, please first install and launch the the Big Mac Test Sever [here](https://github.com/matthewmarone/big-mac-test-server).

 ## About the App

-This test client attempts to demonstrate the following, but not limited too:
+This test client attempts to demonstrate the following, but not limited to:

 1. An understanding of the basic concepts of React:
    - Simple modular design using React Components